lucpod/ticketless/lessons/01-deploying-frontend/README.md

 > **TIP**: `mb` stands for **Make Bucket**

-> **TIP**: with the first command we create a random name for the bucket using a sequence of shell commands.
-Of course if you prefer you can leave out the randomisation and pick a unique name yourself like: `ticketless-frontend-for-unicorns`
+> **TIP**: with the first command we create a random name for the bucket using a sequence of shell commands (to minimize the likelihood that somebody else has already reserved that name).
+Of course, if you prefer you can leave out the randomness and try to pick a unique name yourself like: `ticketless-frontend-for-unicorns`

 This will output something like:

 ```
-make_bucket: ticketless-frontend-2j3suc
+make_bucket: ticketless-frontend-xxxyyy
 ```

 To verify that the bucket is there you can now run: